 Treponemal tests are used as confirmatory tests to verify reactivity in non-treponemal tests.
 Once positive, treponemal tests remain positive throughout life with or without treatment, so these tests can not be used to know the response to treatment.

 Commonly used treponemal tests are:

-Process of laboratory diagnosis of syphilis: If lesion exudate or tissue is available, direct examination is performed, followed by a nontreponemal serology test.
-A reactive nontreponemal test is then confirmed by a treponemal test.
+If lesion exudate or tissue is available, a direct examination is performed, followed by a nontreponemal serology test.

+A treponemal test then confirms a reactive nontreponemal test.

-A confirmed serological test result is indicative of the presence of treponemal antibodies but does not indicate the stage of disease and, depending on the test, may not differentiate between past and current infection.
+A confirmed serological test result indicates the presence of treponemal antibodies.
+Still, it does not indicate the stage of disease and, depending on the test, may not differentiate between past and current infections.